Online Store & Ecommerce Solutions

 Here are a few things to consider when deciding to sell online.

 1. Domain name: You will want to register your own domain name – preferably your business name with a “.com” after it, to make it simple for customers to remember.
-This way, you can have professional-looking email at your own domain, and if you ever decide to make changes to your software program or web host you’re using, your site will still remain at the same URL, and you won’t lose traffic from search engines, links, or bookmarks.
+This way, you can have professional-looking email at your own domain, and if you ever decide to make changes to your software program or web host you’re using, your site will still remain at the same URL, and you won’t lose traffic from search engines, links, or bookmarks, while if you’re having a real shop in the street you should check these glazed shop front installers to create the perfect storefront for your shop.

 2. Web hosting & email: If hosting the shop software yourself, you will need to purchase web hosting.
 If you’re using a hosted shop service, you won’t need to set up web hosting, but you will want to come up with a way to use email at your domain.
 You can sign up for Google Apps, set up email with your domain registrar, or find a host that offers an email only hosting plan.